-- Advocate to ensure organisations responsible for protecting the environment have appropriate policies and strategies to achieve this outcome - Provide water and sewerage systems that minimise the negative effects of their activity - Provide a service to collect and dispose of solid waste in a manner that minimises any potential harm to people and to the environment - Ensure services are available for the effective and affordable collection, processing and marketing or beneficial use of diverted materials
+- Establish and maintain policies and strategies which protect the environment and advocate to other relevant organisations that they do likewise. - Provide sewerage systems that minimise the negative effects of the activity - Provide a service to collect and dispose of solid waste in a manner that minimises any potential harm to people and to the environment and maximises the efficient use of resources - Ensure services are available for the effective and affordable collection, processing and marketing or beneficial use of diverted materials.